 to further enhance the value of visualization technology in practical settings.

-We are also studying how to better support scientists to do storytelling from their
+We are also studying how to better support scientists to do storytelling from

-new visualization applications.
+visualization and for developing new visualization applications.

 See our research highlights.